galaxyproject/admin-training/sessions/08-upgrading-release/upgrading.md

 * Every release has its own branch in the `galaxy` GitHub repository
   * Named as `release_YY_MM`
   * Kept up to date (especially for recent releases)

 ---
+# Mantain local Galaxy modifications

+Two options:
+1. `git stash && git checkout ... && git pull ... && git stash pop`
+2. Commit your changes to a local branch, merge/rebase upstream Galaxy

+The latter is probably better than the former for large changes

+---
 # Keeping a release up to date